100 Notable alumni of

 -

-Natasha Jane Richardson was a British actress.
-A member of the Redgrave family, Richardson was the daughter of actress Vanessa Redgrave and director/producer Tony Richardson and the granddaughter of Michael Redgrave and Rachel Kempson.
+Natasha Jane Richardson was an English actress.
+A member of the Redgrave family, Richardson was a daughter of actress Vanessa Redgrave and director/producer Tony Richardson and a granddaughter of Michael Redgrave and Rachel Kempson.
+She was married to Liam Neeson.

 -